kolu

 Open https://kolu.dev in a fresh page and tell me what’s in the H1.

-Under the hood the agent calls mcp__chrome-devtools__new_page, then mcp__chrome-devtools__take_snapshot, and inspects the DOM tree.
-A non-exhaustive shopping list of what’s now available:
+Under the hood the agent calls mcp__chrome-devtools__new_page, then mcp__chrome-devtools__take_snapshot, and reads the DOM tree.
+A partial list of what you now have:

 • new_page, navigate_page, close_page — page lifecycle